 Victorian households can replace old light bulbs with energy-efficient LED bulbs for free under the VEU program.
 The accredited provider (AP) and their representatives assess your home’s lighting set-up and replace old lights (globes, halogen downlights, and CFLs) with energy-efficient LED lighting products approved under the VEU scheme to reduce your energy bills.

 Every upgrade allows APs to generate Victorian Energy Efficiency Certificates (VEECs).
 Each certificate represents one tonne of greenhouse gas emissions abated through energy efficiency.

 Here are some interesting numbers the VEU program has churned in the last 10 years:

 - Assisted installation of over 30 million energy-efficient lighting products in Victoria

-By 2021, VEU is targeting 6.5 million tonnes of greenhouse gas emission abatement through energy efficiency.
+By 2021, VEU is targeting 6.5 million tonnes of greenhouse gas emissions abatement through energy efficiency.
 An average Victorian household dedicates about 5-10% of its energy budget to lighting.
 Switching to LED light bulbs is one of the easiest and fastest ways to cut power bills and GHG emissions.